Melanie McFadyean: Personal life

-In 1990, McFadyean had a son with her long-term partner Malcolm Blair, a builder whom she met in Hackney and married in 2007.
-She wrote an evocative and picturesque travelogue about their trip to his native New Zealand to usher in the new millennium when she reviewed the Aucklander Charlotte Grimshaw's debut crime novel, Provocation (1999), and second upcoming novel, Guilt (2000), for The Guardian.
-In a unique musical collaboration, McFadyean and her son provided the opening mother-son voice-overs for the jazz-inspired fourth track, "Return To Patagonia", of Lost Horizons, the second studio album from the British electronic music duo Lemon Jelly, released on 7 October 2002.
-The opening lines were sampled from the idyllic Swallows and Amazons (1974) British film adaptation of the 1930 children's adventure novel of the same name by The Guardian journalist-turned-novelist Arthur Ransome.
-The album was certified gold on 25 July 2003 by the British Phonographic Industry for shipments exceeding 100,000 copies, and nominated the same year for the Mercury Prize.
-It was also nominated for the BRIT Awards 2004.
+In 1990, McFadyean had a son with her long-term partner Malcolm Blair, a builder from New Zealand whom she met in Hackney; the couple later married in 2007.
+Around the turn of the millennium, she wrote a travelogue documenting their journey to his native New Zealand.
+For The Guardian, she reviewed Provocation (1999) and Guilt (2000), the first two novels by the Aucklander Charlotte Grimshaw, blending literary criticism with reflections on the country's landscape.

+McFadyean and her young son collaborated on the jazz-infused fourth track "Return To Patagonia" from Lemon Jelly's second studio album, Lost Horizons.
+The British electronic music duo released the record on 7 October 2002.
+The track opens with overlapping mother-son voice-overs.
+He asks, "Where are we?" and she replies: "Won't be long now."
+These lines repeat over the steady rhythm of a chugging train engine before the music swells into the track's main psychedelic instrumentation.
+The words were sampled from the Swallows and Amazons (1974) British film adaptation of Arthur Ransome's 1930 children's adventure novel of the same name.

+Lost Horizons was certified gold by the British Phonographic Industry on 22 July 2003 for shipments exceeding 100,000 copies.
+It received a Mercury Prize nomination that same year and was also nominated for the BRIT Awards 2004.

 Charity work

-From 2011 to 2023, McFadyean was a trustee of the Baobab Centre for Young Survivors in Exile, a charity that offers a clinical and support service to young asylum seekers and refugees: children, adolescents and young adults and sometimes to parents and families.
-In 2011, she wrote about the charity's clients in The Guardian: "You would never guess that these youngsters have been trafficked, caught up in wars, forced to be child soldiers, seen their parents murdered, been betrayed by them or never even known them."
-McFadyean also collaborated with Fran Robertson in 2015 on the short film Ade’s Story – part of the charity's Baobab Voices interview series, about the trafficking of children in the UK.
+McFadyean served as a trustee from 2011 to 2023 for the Baobab Centre for Young Survivors in Exile.
+This charity offers a clinical and support service to young asylum seekers and refugees: children, adolescents and young adults and sometimes to parents and families.

+In 2011, McFadyean highlighted the experiences of the charity's clients in an article for The Guardian: "You would never guess that these youngsters have been trafficked, caught up in wars, forced to be child soldiers, seen their parents murdered, been betrayed by them or never even known them."

+McFadyean's advocacy continued in 2015 through a collaboration with Fran Robertson on the short film Ade’s Story.
+This project was created as part of the charity's Baobab Voices interview series, which focused on the trafficking of children within the UK.